devopsacademyau/academy/classes/02class/exercises/c02-network01/gpavelar/README.md

 private/public: `private`
 hosts: `251`

-About hosts, Should it not be 254?
+> I just copied this examploe from README.md.
+But About the hosts, Should it not be 254?

 ## Resource